The Housing Independence Through Employment Program

 - Paid or unpaid volunteering or internships meeting full-time hours

 - Any combination of the above

 Please complete and submit the HITE Application with all supporting documentation.
-Select applicants will be invited to meet with an HCS case manager to further evaluate appropriateness for HITE.
+Select applicants will be invited to speak with an HCS case manager to further evaluate appropriateness for HITE.
 There are a limited number of openings and the application period will be closed once the program is filled.
 HITE will not maintain a waiting list.

 For more information regarding the HITE Program, please contact Jordan Kemmer at (202) 667-7568